What Problem Does This Solve?

 When to Use This Pattern

-Good indicators that your map application would benefit from a task oriented design is when it looks and behaves like a ‘toolbox’ or ‘swiss army knife’.
-Often this happens when one application tries to solve too many problems and therefore ends up offering too many features that start confusing the user and eventually ends up obstructing the real purpose.
+A good indicator that a map app lacks task-oriented design is when it looks and behaves like a ‘toolbox’ or ‘swiss army knife’.
+Often this happens when the app tries to solve too many problems and therefore ends up offering too many features.
+The purpose of the app isn’t clear and as a result, users are confused where to start, what to do and how to accomplish their tasks.

 What’s the Solution?